HCHS

 Our Location

-Located on M-26 in Lake Linden, between Hancock and Copper Harbor, Michigan.
+Located at 53102 M-26, Lake Linden, between Hancock and Copper Harbor, Michigan.
 The Museum building offers three floors of exhibits of local Copper Country mining, logging and cultural history.
-Included among the outdoor exhibits is a working Calumet & Hecla Mining Co. train with a 3 gauge Porter steam engine that was used to transport various materials at their mill and smelter sites.
+Included among the outdoor exhibits is a working Calumet & Hecla Mining Co. train with a 3 ft gauge Porter steam engine that was used to transport various materials at their mill and smelter sites.
 The steam train is now used for passenger tours and interpretation of the milling operation.

 Houghton County Historical Society